-7.3 Expenditure is expected to be £17.8 million representing a £36.7 million variance to the revised estimate of £54.5 million.
+- 7.3 Expenditure is expected to be £48.9 million representing a £3.8 million variance to the revised estimate of £52.7 million.
 If a project is on the approved programme, it is an indicator that the project has started or is near to starting following the approval of a final business case by Executive.
-Whilst actual expenditure for the period of £10.3 million may seem low, a number of significant projects are in progress.
-These include:
+Whilst actual expenditure for the period of £1.9 million may seem low, a number of significant projects are in progress.
+These include: - ED30 Home Farm, provision of traveller pitches (£770,000) work is progressing on this scheme which is due to complete in 2017-18 - OP6 vehicle replacement programme of £527,000 - PL11 Spectrum roof replacement and steel works (£3.853 million) work is progressing on this scheme - FS1 capital contingency fund there is £4.599 million remaining in the fund - ED25 Guildford Park infrastructure works (£5.997 million) this scheme received planning consent in November 2016 and initial works are progressing.
+A significant amount of the cost of this project is still on the provisional capital programme awaiting final business case approval. - ED6 Slyfield Area Regeneration Project (SARP) (£1.767 million) work is progressing on the detailed design, pre-planning and site investigation work for this scheme to inform the final business case which will be brought forward for approval in 2017-18.
+The budget for the full scheme is still on the provisional capital programme.
+Subject to business case approval, the scheme is scheduled for completion in 2026-27. - P5 Walnut bridge (£1.834 million) work is progressing on this scheme which is scheduled to complete in 2018-19 - P9c Bedford Wharf (£17.699 million) this project is currently being reviewed and is likely to be moved back to the provisional programme - PL9 Crematorium rebuild (£500,000) work is progressing on this scheme which is scheduled for completion in 2019-20 - Woodbridge Road Sports Ground (£1.384 million) work is progressing on this scheme which is scheduled for completion in 2017-18

-- ED30 Home Farm, provision of traveller pitches (£770,000) work is progressing on this scheme which is due to complete in 2017-18 - OP6 vehicle replacement programme of £827,000 - PL11 Spectrum roof replacement and steel works (£3.2 million) work is progressing on this scheme and is due to complete in 2017-18 - ED25 Guildford Park infrastructure works (£5.997 million) this scheme received planning consent in November 2016 and initial works are progressing.
-A significant amount of the cost of this project is still on the provisional capital programme awaiting final business case approval. - ED6 Slyfield area Regeneration Project (SaRP) (£1.767 million) work is progressing on the detailed design, pre-planning and site investigation work for this scheme to inform the final business case.
-The budget for the full scheme is still on the provisional capital programme. - P5 Walnut bridge (£1.834 million) work is progressing on this scheme which is scheduled to complete in 2018-19 - PL9 Crematorium rebuild (£500,000) work is progressing on this scheme which is scheduled for completion in 2019-20 - PL29 Woodbridge road sportsground (£1.384 million) work is progressing on this scheme which is scheduled for completion in 2017-18 - 7.4 In addition to the schemes outlined above, the following significant amounts that were due to be spent on schemes or projects in 2017-18 will now be carried forward into 2018-19 or future years: - PL9 Crematorium rebuild (£3.292 million) work is progressing with majority of spend expected in 2018-19. - P9c Bedford Wharf (£17.699 million) this project is being reviewed and spend expected in 2019-20. - North Downs Housing investment (£4 million) spend expected in 2018-19. - ED25 Guildford Park infrastructure works (£4.5 million) spend expected in 2018-19.
+- 7.4 In addition to the schemes outlined above, the following significant amounts that were due to be spent on schemes or projects in 2017-18 will now be carried forward into 2018-19 or future years: - PL9 Crematorium rebuild (£3.292 million) work is progressing with majority of spend expected in 2018-19.